SimonDein/launch/notes/problem_solving_and_coding_tips/the_pedac_approach.md

 ###Understand the Problem

-  - Requirements are explicit
-    - Take notes
-    - The "odd words" problem
-  - Requirements are not so explicit and need to be modeled
-    - Examples need to be described in computational words
-    - "diamond of stars"
-  - Implicit knowledge needs to be captured
-    - Convert to explicit rules, in computational language
-    - "what century is that"
+* Identify the expected input and output.
+* Next step is to identify the requirements and make them as explicit as possible.
+  * Describe implicit knowlegde and rules
-  - Identifying and defining important terms and concepts
+      * Identifying and defining important terms and concepts
-    - "queen attack"
-    - Same row; same column; especially same diagonal
-  - Ask questions to verify your understanding!
+  * Ask questions to verify your understanding!